sketchplugins/plugin-directory/README.md

 - [Keygaroo](https://keygaroo.iandco.com/), by I&CO: Keygaroo helps you learn keyboard shortcuts for the actions you use the most.
 - [Sketch Plugin Manager 🔌](https://mludowise.github.io/Sketch-Plugin-Manager), by Mel Ludowise: Keeping your Sketch plugins up to date with the power of Git.
 - [Img Pal Gen](https://github.com/iarthstar/Image2Palette), by Arth K. Gajjar: Generates Color Palette from Image Layer
-- [Page Export](https://github.com/charliecm/sketch-page-export), by Charlie Chao: A simple Sketch plugin for exporting page(s).
-- [Sync Text Layer Name](https://github.com/creatide/sketch_sync-text-layer-name), by Creatide: Sketch plugin to rename text layers based on their text box values.
-It will automatically update the Text Layer name as the text box values change.